molonc/aparicio_website_src/README.md

 In short, running `bundle install && bundle exec ruby _scripts/update-and-preprocess.rb && bundle exec jekyll serve` will do everything you need.

-## Updating

-The website is built using Travis, with builds triggered for each commit.
-If you commit your changes to a branch and do a pull request, Travis will build your branch and you will be able to check your changes build correctly before going live.
-Commit your changes to master and they will go live in a few minutes.

-Travis builds a directory of HTML pages and assets necessary for the website, then pushes that directory to the molonc/molonc.github.io repository.
-That repository is then used to create a Github Pages website(https://molonc.github.io/).
-To make changes to the Aparicio Lab website, commit your changes to the master branch of this repository (molonc/aparicio_website_src) in Github, and Travis will update the molonc.github.io repository automtically.

 ## Contribute